 Mr Abraham Pious owns and runs a mattress retail store in Bangalore and Cochin area each, part of a 43-year-old family business.
 The store’s persuasive name ‘Mattress at Bangalore’ is indicative of his simple and coherent style of speaking.
 He comments, “A few years back had you called me asking questions about ‘mattress accessories’ I would have gone blank for a second.”
 Abraham sure has a sense of humour but let his words linger a minute more and they’ll make absolute sense.

 Mattress accessories have been around for a long time now.
-In fact vintage bed skirts are popular collectibles
+In fact, vintage bed skirts are popular collectables

 bed skirt that touches the floor helps prevent dust and mites from building up underneath the bed and ensures sleep

 Thence it is our perspective that has changed.
 It is not that Mr Abhraham has recently started selling pillows or bed